Nominating and Corporate Governance Committee

 The following shall be the goals and responsibilities of the Committee with respect to corporate governance:

-(a) To develop and recommend to the Board the Guidelines, which are a set of corporate governance principles for the Company and which shall be consistent with any applicable laws and regulations and the Applicable Listing Rules.
+(a) To develop and recommend to the Board the Guidelines, which are a set of corporate governance principles for the Company and which shall be consistent with Applicable Laws.
 At a minimum, the Guidelines shall address the following:

 (i) Director qualification standards and policies regarding director tenure, retirement, removal and succession.